Do Root Canals Cause Medical Problems?

 The Root Canal-Cancer Connection Myth

-In the early 20th century, a scientist named Dr. Weston Price believed that teeth that have undergone root canal treatment still harbor harmful toxins.
-He believed that these toxins could cause several severe medical conditions, like cancer, heart disease, kidney disease and arthritis.
+In the early 20th century, a scientist named Dr. Weston Price believed that teeth that have undergone root canal treatment still contain harmful toxins.
+He believed that these toxins could cause severe medical conditions, like cancer, heart disease, kidney disease and arthritis.
 This was before scientists really understood the causes of such diseases.

 What is Root Canal Treatment?